key4127/CS61A-labs-and-projects/homework1/homework1.md

 ### environments
 Every expression is evaluated in the context of an environment.
 So far, the current environment is either:
--The global frame alone, or
+- The global frame alone, or
--A local frame, followed by the global frame.
+- A local frame, followed by the global frame.